TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series: Related Work

+TS embedding can provide identities by including typical, associated, and dependant attributes.
+CL-based methods can get the data representation \cite{DBLP:conf/icml/ChenK0H20}, employing the instance discrimination pretext task to bring similar pairs closer while pushing dissimilar pairs apart in the embedding space.
+Some efforts have been made to implement instance-level contrast \cite{DBLP:conf/iclr/WooLSKH22,SimTS}, temporal-level contrast \cite{meng2023unsupervised, TLoss}, and clustering-level contrast \cite{DBLP:conf/aaai/MengQLCX023} on TS data, with promising results.
 However, the direct contrast cannot bridge TS embedding and the LLM's comprehensible space.
-In our setting, we prefer to freeze the pre-trained LLM, and let the embedding to compromise.
+In our setting, we prefer to freeze the pre-trained LLM and let the embedding compromise.
 That is, we use the text token embedding in LLM to limit and guide the TS token embedding.

-We notice that the essence of LLM is actually general pattern machines \cite{mirchandani2023large}.
-Thus, regardless of whether the combination of token list has semantics that can be understood by humans, we forcefully align the pattern of TS token and the pattern of text token.
-That is, a TS token list can be approximately expressed by a sentence without semantic information.
-But our goal is to obtain a pattern sequence that can be understood by LLM.

 Inspired by the prototype-level contrast \cite{DBLP:conf/nips/CaronMMGBJ20}, which goes beyond the independence assumption and exploits latent cluster information present within samples.
 We can select some text embeddings as basic prototypes to lead the learning.
 However, in addition to the alignment, we still need to consider issues of prototype selection, differentiation \cite{meng2023unsupervised}, uniformity \cite{DBLP:conf/icml/0001I20}, stability \cite{DBLP:journals/pami/HuangCZS23} and etc.